What is the Small Business Administration (SBA)?

 SBA’s Small Business Definition – Final Thoughts

 Small businesses create two-thirds of new jobs and contribute nearly half of the GDP.
-The significant contribution of small businesses incentivizes the government to help support small business owners.
+The significant contribution of small businesses motivates the government to provide support for small business owners.

 Various grants, loans, contracts, and other programs are exclusively available to small businesses.
 However, you must meet government size standards to qualify for any small business programs available.

 Using the tools above, you can determine where your enterprise falls in terms of size.
-Contact us if you have more questions or want to apply for an SBA loan or other small business loan options.
+Contact us if you have further questions or would like to apply for an SBA loan or other small business loan options.